 Severe storms and flash floods are known to occur in the region, with more recent exceptional events occurring in 1998, 2004, and 2013 (3 times in 16 years).
 Runoff from such events more commonly bypasses or damages mine water management systems designed according to typical RCT regulations.
-Under such circumstances, mine discharges would markedly reduce water quality and flooding-caused channel migration and damages to bridges or nearby structures would potentially be severe impacts from bypassed or damaged sediment ponds, diversions, or other water controls.
+Under such circumstances, mine discharges would markedly reduce water quality.
+Flooding that causes channel migration or damages to nearby structures would potentially create severe impacts from bypassed or damaged sediment ponds, diversions, or other mine water controls.
 These impacts would be temporary, and would interact with more widespread similar impacts from severe storms and high flows.